AI News Digest

 The NYT ran a piece on what they’re calling AI’s make-or-break year.
 Both Anthropic and OpenAI are burning through capital at staggering rates, and 2026 is shaping up to be the year where the math either works or doesn’t.

-Why should developers care?
-Because the economics of the APIs you’re building on top of are still uncertain.
+The economics of the APIs you’re building on top of are still uncertain.
 Pricing changes, tier restructuring (hi, ChatGPT Pro), and potential consolidation could all reshape the landscape.
 Build with abstraction layers and keep your options open.

 Google YouTube Shorts Gets AI Avatars